Ride and Glide FAQ

 Here's a bunch of typical questions I usually receive about Ride and Glide Bike and Ski Club.
 If you still have more questions send them to me at email@example.com

-How do I join the Tuesday night bike rides, The Summer Program? : To do the rides on Tuesday night, out of Ramsey Beach in White Bear Lake, you need to already be a Winter member or join for the Summer (only $5).
-You can do that at www.rideandglide.org/cgi-bin/form_input.pl Select Join_Summer.
-If you're in the Winter program for the previous year you're good.
-Then you are in for the Summer and everything else is free including the Time Trials
+How do I join the Tuesday night bike rides : To do the rides on Tuesday night, out of Ramsey Beach in White Bear Lake or the Fat Bike rides at Lake Elmo in the Winter, you need to be a Winter member or join for Bikeonly (only $10).
+Registration begins for the new year around the end of September.
+You can do that at www.rideandglide.org/cgi-bin/form_input2.pl Select Join_Club.
+If you're in as a skier you're good to go and everything else is free including the Time Trials

-How do I join the Winter ski instructional program? : To participate in the Winter Ski Instructional Program you need to join and pay the fees ($60).
-Registration does not begin for the Winter program until after Labor Day.
-Registration is at www.rideandglide.org/cgi-bin/form_input.pl Select Join_Winter.
+How do I join the Winter ski instructional program? : To participate in the Winter Ski Instructional Program you need to join and pay the fees.
+Biking is included with your Skier registration.
+Registration begins for the new year around the end of September.
+Registration is at www.rideandglide.org/cgi-bin/form_input2.pl Select Join_Club

-I only bike, I don't ski, can I join? : Yes, you just join as a Summer member for the riding season which is late March to the end of Sept.
-You can do that at www.rideandglide.org/cgi-bin/form_input.pl Select Join_Summer.
-It's only $5
+I only bike, I don't ski, can I join? : Yes, you just join as Bike Only.
+No Skiing.
+You can do that at www.rideandglide.org/cgi-bin/form_input2.pl Select Join_Club.
+It's only $10

 Do I need roller skis? : An emphatic NO!
 Roller skis are not required to participate in the Winter Program.
 There are a group of dedicated skiers that have rollerskis and we usually start pre-season workouts after Labor Day.
 I do not recommend rollerskis for beginners.
 They are very dangerous and of little benefit to a beginner until he or she develops reasonable technique.
 If you are thinking about rollerskis feel free to contact me about them.
 But rest assured you will miss out on nothing in the club if you don't have them.

-I'm a Winter skiing member do it need to do anything to ride in the Summer? : No, You're already in, but you do need to tell me to put your name on the Summer e-mail list. firstname.lastname@example.org
+I'm a Winter skiing member do it need to do anything to ride bikes? : No, You're already in, hopefully you checked the bike e-mail list button when you registered.
+If you didn't contact me at firstname.lastname@example.org

-How do I sign up for a Time Trial? : Once you are a member, either Winter or Summer, all you need to do is register for the TT.
-Do that at www.rideandglide.org/cgi-bin/form_input.pl Select tt_registration The events are free.
+How do I sign up for a Time Trial? : Once you are a member, either Skier or Bike Only, all you need to do is register for the TT.
+Do that at www.rideandglide.org/cgi-bin/form_input2.pl Select tt_registration The events are free.
 You need to re-register for each of the monthly TT's however.

-What are the benefits of membership? : Your $60 Full Year (Winter Session) membership or $5 Summer riding season membership gets you full access to all the club activities.
-Winter gives you complete access.
-Summer membership only to the riding benefits.
+What are the benefits of membership? : Your Full Year membership gets you access to all the club activities.
+Skier gives you complete access.
+Bike Only membership gets you the riding benefits.
 The benefits of club membership are as follows.
-20% discount at Joe's Ski Shop for XC equipment, Discounted equipment buying night at FinnSisu, 20% off HED wheels, Discounts at Now Bikes and Fitness, free entry in the Withrow TT Series, Free access to the LiteSpeed Demo night, Free access to HED demo wheels at the TT's, Discounted products at Rudy Project (50%) and free PowerBar products at the rides and skis and at races.
+Ski Instruction, 20% discount at Joe's Ski Shop for XC equipment, Discounted equipment buying night at FinnSisu, 20% off HED wheels, Discounts at Now Bikes and Fitness, free entry in the Withrow TT Series, Free access to HED demo wheels at the TT's, Discounted products at Rudy Project (50%) and free Clif/Nature Valley products at the rides and skis and at races.

-How much does it cost? : Full year Winter Program fees are $60, $50 for returning members and there are discounts for doing the City of Lakes Loppet.
-Summer membership, if you are not already a Winter member is $5.
+How much does it cost? : Full year Winter Program fees are $70, $60 for returning members.
+Summer membership, if you are not already a Winter member is $10.
 That gets you access to all the perks and the TT's are free

 Can I just get e-mails, I don't want to join? : You can get on the e-mail list as a Lurker You don't ride with us, you don't get ski lessons, but you just want to keep up with what we are doing.
 Drop me an e-mail at email@example.com and ask for Lurker status